 Workers’ comp after an electric shock accident generally covers medical expenses and lost wages.
-However, other damages that are available in a personal injury lawsuit may not be available in a workers’ comp claim, including noneconomic damages like pain and suffering.
+However, other damages that are available in a personal injury electrocution lawsuit may not be available in a workers’ comp claim, such as noneconomic damages like pain and suffering.

-Aside from workplace electrical accidents, common causes of electrical shock accidents include:
+Aside from workplace electrical accidents, common causes of electrocution include:

 - Downed power lines after a storm;13